-“One of the key factors to improving your finances is to have accountability,” said Serina Shyu, a support advisor with Jon Baker Financial Group.
+“One of the key factors to improving your finances is to have accountability,” said Serina Shyu, a wealth advisor with Delta Community Retirement and Investment Services.
 “If you can’t hold yourself accountable, then share your goal with a trusted person.”

 Most likely you know someone who also is trying to get ahead financially and also needs an accountability partner.
-“Once you share your financial goals, you can help motivate each other to stay on track,” Shyu said.
+“Once you share your financial goals, you can help motivate each other to stay on track,” said Shyu.

 I Will Ask For Help When Needed

-“Most people who grow financially rich do so by soliciting the help of others,” Smith said.
+“Most people who grow financially rich do so by soliciting the help of others,” Smith added.
 “Mark Zuckerburg didn’t build Facebook all by himself.”

 Whether that means finding investors to help you get a business off the ground or hiring a financial planner to help you take control of your money, getting help can help you reach your goals faster.